markrussinovich/wordlebotstats/listing/store-listing.md

 ### Key features

-- **One-click import**: Automatically grabs your latest games from WordleBot without leaving the puzzle page.
+- **One-click import**: Automatically grabs your latest games from Wordle without leaving the puzzle page.
 - **Comprehensive stats**: View win rate, average guesses, current or longest streak, and total games at a glance.
 - **WordleBot insights**: See skill and luck scores for each game to understand your solving performance.
 - **Timeline and trend charts**: Visualize streaks, guess counts, and score trends over time to spot patterns.
-- **Privacy-respecting storage**: All imported history stays on your device in Chrome storage; nothing is uploaded to external servers.

 ### Why users love it